Cross Browser Javascript Code to Get/Set Caret Position in Textarea/Input

 Fun Fact

-This code is used by Twitter (as per their developer)
+This code is used by Twitter.

 JavaScript Source Code